yracnet/vite-plugin-api-routes/README.md

       mapper: {
         PING: "get",
         // export const PING = ()=>{...}
-        // Will be mapping to express method
+        // Will be mapped to express method
         // app.get('/path/dir', PING)
         OTHER_POST: "post2",
         // export const PATCH = ()=>{...}
-        // Will not be mapping
+        // Will not be mapped
         PATCH: false,
       },
     }),